HoiJean/djangoforbeginners-book/manuscript/ch1.md

 ## Install Python 3 on Windows

 Python is not included by default on Windows, however we can check if any version exists on the system.
-Open a command-line console by entering `command` on the Start Menu.
+Open a command line console by entering `command` on the Start Menu.
 Or you can hold down the SHIFT key and right-click on your desktop, then select **Open Command Window Here.**

 Type the following command and hit RETURN: